Nicolas Sollogoub: Early life and education

-As a decorative artist, he entered ORTF, where he continued to improve his skills in the art of stained glass until 1950 when he decided to leave France and settle in Montreal.
+As a decorative artist, he entered the Office de Radiodiffusion Télévision Française (ORTF), where he continued to improve his skills in the art of stained glass until 1950 when he decided to leave France and settle in Montreal.
 After having produced numerous sets for the theater and the cinema, he joined Radio-Canada in 1964 as a graphic designer, illustrator, and set decorator, and became Frédéric Back's assistant.
 Sollogub's career at Radio-Canada spanned four decades.

 Life in Montreal

 At the same time, he pursued a career in the art of stained glass which will give rise to numerous achievements.
 His best-known work is La Vie à Montréal in the 19th Century, a composition of five large stained-glass windows with a total length of 30.5 meters installed at the McGill Métro station.
 Between 1976 and 1979 in Montreal, he directed the restoration of Château Dufresne, the future museum of decorative arts in Montreal.

 Passionate about the history of New France (seventeenth century) in Quebec, several of his stained glass windows reflect events of this period.
 His work 1701: The Great Peace of Montreal was acquired by the Pointe-à-Callière Museum of Archeology and History for its permanent collection.
 In Japan, he produced three stained glass windows that evoke the twinning between Montreal and Hiroshima.

 In France, he produced a series of six stained glass windows that make up a memorial to the origins of New France in the church of Saint-Pierre de Brouage, the birthplace of Samuel de Champlain.

 Sollogoub died 11 July 2014 at Saint-Luc hospital in Montreal.